-In this regard – aside from our digital publications and our work in retro-digitisation of analogue materials – the use of computer-aided methods of data processing for academic research should be seen as a central part of our digitisation effort.
+Aside from our digital publications and our work in retro-digitisation of analogue materials, the use of computer-aided methods of data processing for academic research should be seen as a central part of our digitization effort.
 Such methods will not necessarily alter the results of research in terms of its knowledge value, but will certainly change how such research is done – through the joint, networked efforts of several researchers, for example, or through the recording and processing of large masses of data.

 And it is here where the two topics of digital methods and retro-digitisation meet – for example, in computer-aided processes for text recovery.
 Both processes will initially produce individual digitisations, of archive documents for example.
 On the basis of such digitisations, electronic editions can then emerge containing materials that either cannot be created in print form, or that can only be so created with great difficulty.
 But it should be noted that neither text recovery nor data processing techniques imply that digital methods will displace conventional research, but will rather that such methods will enhance such research.

 The path being taken by the Collegium Carolinum is a practical one: we aim to apply digital techniques wherever they can provide answers to relevant research issues and wherever they represent new opportunities for handling such issues.
 This presupposes the need to accumulate the infrastructure necessary for digital research, which primarily means creating programmed environments for database administration, for visualisation and for web interfaces.
 As a second step, the aim is that each individual institute be in a position to use this infrastructure for its own internal purposes, but also for inter-institutional cooperation in digital research (as part of the “Historical Sciences Munich" competence network, for example).